homotopic/polysemy-methodology/README.md

 Notice that this is an abstract domain model.
 We have not committed to a particular representation of any of the three elements of this program.
-In fact, the domain model depends only on polysemy libraries, which allows us to isolate the domain model from anything resembling real code.
+In fact, this file depends only on polysemy modules, which allows us to isolate the domain model from anything resembling real code.

+However, we would also like to claim that what we say the program *should* do in abstraction is *actually* what we run for real.
+So it would be reassuring to be able to simply interpret this into real functions.

 We commit to a concrete representation for the config and for the output only in the main application file, where we iterate over